wardz/ClassicCastbars/README.md

 ## ClassicCastbars
-Lightweight addon that adds castbars to the target frame and nameplates in Classic World of Warcraft 1.13.x.
+Lightweight addon that adds castingbars to the target frame and nameplates in Classic World of Warcraft 1.13.x.
 Castbars have configurable size, positioning and more.
 See /castbars.

 ![Imgur](https://i.imgur.com/thxJqi6.jpg)